Skip to content

 Step 2 — Challenge

 If the issuer requires additional customer authentication after the fingerprint step, the response will indicate a challenge.
-This can be returned as an action with type: "challenge", a redirect, or a form_submit.
+This can be returned as an action with type: "THREE_DS_2_CHALLENGE", a redirect, or a form_submit.

 Action with Challenge Type